Posts

 Image

 In the last post, I described the settlement of the region after the Romans left.
-I will now turn back to my main focus which is the creation of our rural landscape.
+I will now turn back to my main focus, which is the creation of our rural landscape.
 This is very general; there is more local detail on the posts on my bike tours in the regional countryside.
 Bike Tours Landscape of Northern Home Counties A useful but very crude simplification is that there are two 'typical' types of landscape hereabouts.
-Today's predominant today, particularly in the clay lowlands and rolling countryside to the north of London, shown in the lighter shade in the map above, is a 'Planned Countryside' of large and often rectangular arable fields served by a loose grid of roads.
-In many places, this supplanted a medieval layout known as 'Champion' landscape, which was based on open, collectively farmed fields.
-The other is the 'Ancient Countryside', or 'Engliscan Gesithas' if you fancy a bit of linguistic cosplay.
-Exam...
+The predominant landscape today, particularly in the clay lowlands and rolling countryside to the north of London, shown in the lighter shade in the map above, is a 'Planned Countryside' of large and often rectangular arable fields served by a loose grid of roads.
+In many places, this supplanted a medieval layout known as a 'Champion' landscape, which was based on open, collectively farmed fields.
+The other is the 'Ancient Countryside', or 'Engliscan Gesithas' if you fancy a bit of linguistic cosplay....

 4: The Chalk